montagejs/montagejs.org/docs/hello-montagejs.md

 5. Save the changes and refresh your browser.

-If all went well, you should see the title of the application and the Montage version number (see Figure 4).
+If all went well, you should see the title of the application and the Mod version number (see Figure 4).
 Since you have not specified any content in the Converter component yet, it remains invisible.
 (If you only get a blank page, verify that the objects between the `<script>` tags are separated by commas.)

 <figure>
  <img src="{{ site.baseurl }}/images/docs/hello-montagejs/fig04.jpg" alt="The skeleton of the application." style="width: 380px;">